sagemath/sage-archive-2023-02-01/src/doc/en/reference/calculus/index.rst

 ..
 NOTE::

-    While polynomial manipulation can be done with expressions, it is more efficient to use
+    While polynomial manipulation can be done with expressions, it is more efficient to use polynomial ring elements
-    :doc:`polynomial ring elements <polynomial_rings/index>`

 Using calculus
 ^^^^^^^^^^^^^^